ylecuyer/survey-gizmo-ruby/README.md

   config.environments[:survey_gizmo_ruby][:retry_error_classes] = [MyExceptionClass, MyOtherExceptionClass]
 end

-# To set Pester to retry on ALL exception classes, do this (use with caution!
+# To set Pester to retry on ALL exception classes, do this:
+# (use with caution!
 Can include exceptions Rails likes to throw on SIGHUP)
 Pester.configure do |config|
   config.environments[:survey_gizmo_ruby][:retry_error_classes] = nil
 end